finscaleAI/finscale.org/README.md

 Finscale.org Product and Developer Landing Pages
 This site is about Finscale - an open source financial technology platform.

-It is built on a licensed web template, fully updated with latest bootstrap v5.0.0.
+The website is built on a template, organised and licensed for use to Muellners Foundation Copenhagen, Denmark CVR: 41008407.

-Credits & Official Documentation:
+Credits & Official Documentation:<br>
-We've used the following resources as listed.
+We've used the following open source resources as listed.
 These are some awesome creation and we are thankful to the community.

 Bootstrap 5.0.0<br>
 Feather Icons<br>